 Today we meet the former rugby international, Yoann Huget, in Aubervilliers.
-Known for having notably worn the jersey of the French rugby team, Huget is now on a different ground, that of padel.
+Known for having worn the jersey of the French rugby team, Huget is now on a different field, that of padel.
 Accompanied by his playing partner during the FFT event “Padel Experience”, Mélissa Martin, he shares his experiences and his new enthusiasm for this sport.

 A short break before returning to padel